tjakubiec218/CS1632_Spring2021/deliverables/2/README.md

 ## Additional Requirements

-* Code coverage of the class CoffeeMakerQuestImpl when the JUnit TestRunner is run should be at an absolute minimum of 80%.
-If coverage falls below that number, add more unit tests in CoffeeMakerQuestTest.
+* Code coverage of the class CoffeeMakerQuestImpl when the JUnit TestRunner is run should be at an absolute minimum of 90%.
+If coverage falls below that number, add more unit tests to CoffeeMakerQuestTest.

 * Write at least one private method while implementing CoffeeMakerQuestImpl.
   Add at least one unit test that tests that private method at the very bottom